AuDigitalHealth/hotspot/README.md

 with the path `/CodeSystem/some-code-system` would retrieve the resource from http://ontoserver.csiro.au/stu3-latest/CodeSystem/some-code-system.

+`fhirVersion`: The version of FHIR (x.y.z) assumed to be in use by the FHIR server.

 `narrativeStyles`: A URL to a custom stylesheet to override styles within narrative content.